EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### OPERA Composite Data D01

 The composites cover the whole of Europe (area: 3,800 × 4,400 km2) in a Lambert Equal Area projection with appox. corner coordinates: 70 N 30 W, 70N 50E, 32N 15W, 32 N 30E.
 In ODYSSEY production (D01a, D01c, D01e) covering years of 01/2011- 10/2024, the composites are all updated every 15 minutes, and issued ca. 15 minutes after data time with 2 x 2 km resolution.
+The example image of ODYSSEY maximum reflectivity composite is shown in Figure 1.
 In the new production (01/2024 - ) the CIRRUS products are with higher spatial resolution of 1 x 1 km and update cycle of 5 minutes.
 The composite products are based on incoming polar scans and volumes of filtered reflecitvity.
-The example image of ODYSSEY and CIRRUS maximum reflectivity composites are shown in Figure 1.

 ![Figure 1.
 An example of OPERA ODYSSEY maximum reflectivity composite.](./Images/OPERA_ODYSSEY_MAX.png)